Healing with Magnets

 electromagnetism is equivalent in definition to the Traditional Chinese Medicine (TCM) concept of 'Qi', or the East Indian Ayurvedic definition of 'Prana'.
 These concepts are what many in the West, regard as the 'life force'.
 (Utter rubbish.
 Electromagnetism is no more equivalent to 'Qi' or 'Prana' than it's equivalent to unicorns or leprechauns.
 Only scientifically illiterate morons surrounded by superstition believe in this mystical "life force".)

 "Chinese manuscripts dating back thousands of years describe the Eastern belief that the life force, termed "qi", is generated by the earth's magnetic force."
 (It's easy and meaningless to claim that imaginary things are generated by the earth's magnetic field.
-For example, "The power behind voodoo curses is generated by the earth's magnetic field".
+For example, I could say that "The power behind voodoo curses is generated by the earth's magnetic field".
 Without evidence to support them, these statements are worthless.)

 magnetic therapy [is] very accessible to those who have an energetic approach to treatment and it would include Traditional hebalism, TCM, Ayurveda and some Western 'holistically' oriented mind-body therapies.
 (In other words, those who have already been sucked into other worthless treatments, especially those involving ancient superstitions, readily accept magnetic therapy.)